The current course catalog has a version of this page that includes hyperlinks to relevant resources.

 - Intro Experimental Physics labs I and II (PHYS 2321 and PHYS 2341) are specifically designed for students in non-Physics majors and can be paired with either College Physics (PHYS 2010 and PHYS 2020) or General Physics (PHYS 2311 and PHYS 2331) and Applied Physics Labs (PHYS 2351 and PHYS 2361).

-- Students may double major in Biochemistry and Chemistry.
-Students can apply the requirements for both majors, if the respective courses are a major requirement for both the Chemistry and Biochemistry major.
-Students must select unique Chemistry or Biochemistry elective courses to satisfy elective course credit requirements for both majors.
-A course cannot fulfill more than two requirement/ elective areas in a student’s degree.
+- Students may combine the Biochemistry and Chemistry degrees with each other or with any other Major to create a double major.
+Students can apply required courses to both majors, if the respective courses are a major requirement for both majors.
+Students must select unique Chemistry or Biochemistry elective courses to satisfy the elective course credit requirements for a double major in Chemistry and Biochemistry.

 - CHEM 2031 - General Chemistry I or